-To become the best at whatever you do in both mind and physical connection, you need to be able to make simple calculations of information that is happening around you and everyone else on a daily basis.
-You absorb vast amounts of information through your five senses.
-Most of it is discarded because you simply can’t process it.
+To become the best at whatever you do in both mind and physical connection, you need to be able to make simple calculations of information that is happening around you and everyone else.
+You absorb vast amounts of data through your five senses.
+Most of it is discarded because you can’t process it.
 The key is to become acute to them all.
 With this mindset, you will start seeing your life and the people around you – from a different perspective.
 It’s a powerful combination of natural evolution.

-This is your most powerful tool in obtaining a sense of what you’re actually capable of.
-Harness your visual sense to read body language, movement, positioning, colour and light.
-If you can teach yourself the art of visual stimulation through interpreting another person’s body language.
-You will become a big player in any social setting.
+The ‘visual sense’ is your most powerful tool in obtaining an understanding of perception and overall capability.
+Harness your visual sense to read body language, movement, positioning, colour and light; if you can teach yourself the art of visual stimulation through interpreting another person’s body language.
+You will become a significant player in any social setting.

-Focus on details such as facial expression.
+Focus on details such as facial expressions.
 Study eye movement and positioning, eyebrow patterns, rapid eyelid gestures, raising or lowering of the forehead, lips, cheeks and nose.
-Everyone uses different patterns of movement depending on what they are talking about or simply doing.
+Everyone uses different modes of action, depending on what they are talking about or doing.
 To understand why they are doing it will tell you the answer to questions, without even having to ask the question.

-Body posture is another mechanism for visual stimulation, follow the walk, stance and hand movements.
+Body posture is another mechanism for visual stimulation, following the walk, stance and hand movements.
 Connect your display of positioning and try to interact for social acceptance.

 Everyone interacts and reacts differently, depending on how they perceive themselves internally.